-Our rich history has made us who we are as a program and continues to guide us in who we are continuing to become.
+Our rich history has made us who we are as a program and guides us into who we are continuing to become.
 From Master's program to graduating Doctoral students, our mission has always been the same, provide our state and country with the best prepared nurse anesthesists in the nation.
 (History Page Coming Soon)

 The University of South Carolina School of Medicine Columbia Graduate Program in Nurse Anesthesia is a 36 month program awarding a Doctor of Nursing Anesthesia Practice (DNAP) in Nurse Anesthesia.
 Graduates are eligible to write the NBCRNA's National Certification Exam (NCE).
 With a passing score on this exam, the graduate will become a Certified Registered Nurse Anesthetist (CRNA).